pranavraj1720/CodingBeeProject/SCRIPT.md

 And codingbee has given us this opportunity to express our idea.

 ## Body
 Pranav: So this site, is a Template that we have created for Medcare Hospital.
-Obvisouly medcare is not a real hospital, but if we are using this template corroespondence to any real hospital we can change the content accordingly as we have added the most common features every hospital website has.
+Obvisouly medcare is not a real hospital, but if we are using this template correspondence to any real hospital we can change the content accordingly as we have added the most common features every hospital website has.

 Omeshwar: So we have created the interface simple and classic so that any common person who is not much familar with the technology can use the website smoothly without any problems.
 Each and every main contents are avaliable on the home page that can be easily accessbile.